Welcome to HR Docs

 This letter should be sent to employees who have raised numerous grievances in relation to the same matter, informing them that their grievance will be considered as a collective grievance

-This letter should be sent to an employee who has retracted their grievance, in order to clarify with the employee their reason for rectracting their grievance.
+This letter should be sent to an employee who has retracted their grievance, in order to clarify with the employee their reason for retracting their grievance.

 This letter should be sent to an employee who has raised a grievance to inform the employee that their complaint is considered as too minor to warrant being handled under the organisations grievance procedures.